-Michael Dietler Lieve Donnellan, Mary E. Voyatzis, Angela Ziskowski, Xenia Charalambidou, Evangelia Kiriatzi, Noémi S. Müller, Florentia Fragkopoulou, Eleni Zosi, Jan Kindberg Jacobsen, Sine Grove Saxkjær, Gloria Paola Mittica, Maria Rosaria Luberto, David Scahill, Sanne Houby-Nielsen, Mark Lawall, Marek Wecowski, Anastasia Gadolou og Ulrike Krotscheck
+Michael Dietler, Lieve Donnellan, Mary E. Voyatzis, Angela Ziskowski, Xenia Charalambidou, Evangelia Kiriatzi, Noémi S. Müller, Florentia Fragkopoulou, Eleni Zosi, Jan Kindberg Jacobsen, Sine Grove Saxkjær, Gloria Paola Mittica, Maria Rosaria Luberto, David Scahill, Sanne Houby-Nielsen, Mark Lawall, Marek Wecowski, Anastasia Gadolou and Ulrike Krotscheck

 More about the book

 About the book